yjwu17/yjwu17.github.io/_pages/about.md

 </p>

 <p>
-His work has been published in leading journals and top conferences, including <span style="color:blue;">Nature, Science Robotics, Nature Computational Science, Nature Communications, ICML, and AAAI</span>.
-These publications have received multiple distinctions, such as cover papers, <em>ESI Top 1% Highly Cited Papers</em>, Featured Articles, Annual Recommended Papers, and Best Paper Awards.
 Dr. Wu currently serves as an <em>Associate Editor</em> for <em>Neurocomputing</em>.
 He has been recognized as a Rising Star in Brain–Computer Intelligence in China (2025, inaugural selection) and is featured among the <em>World’s Top 2% Most-Cited Scientists</em> by Stanford University (2024, 2025).
+  His work has been published in leading journals and  conferences, including Nature, Science Robotics, Nature Computational Science, Nature Communications, ICML, ICLR, AAAI, with more than 8,000 Google Scholar citations.
+His work also received several distinctions, such as cover papers in Nature and Science Robotics, ESI Top 1%/0.1% Highly Cited Papers,  Annual Recommended Papers, and Best Paper Awards.
+Dr. Wu currently serves as an Associate Editor for Neurocomputing, Senior PC for several prestigious AI conferences, and Reviewer for Cell- and Nature-serials journals.
+He has been recognized as a Rising Star in Brain–Computer Intelligence in China (2025) , the World’s Top 2% Most-Cited Scientists by Stanford University (2024-2025),  Young BAAI Scholar (2026), the PolyU Presidential Young Scholar （2024），the PolyU Young Innovative Researcher Award (2026).
 </p>
 </div>